Learning the correct way to force restart your iPhone 13/12/11 can be crucial to fixing some of the common issues.

 iPhone 6s, iPhone 6s Plus or iPhone SE (1st Generation)

 - Step 1: Press and hold the Home button and the Sleep/Wake button at the same time

 - Step 2: Let go of the buttons when the Apple Logo appears

-8. What if a Force Restart Won’t Help?
+What to Do If Force Restart iPhone Won’t Help?

 Often times a force restart is not enough to fix some problems.
 And sometimes a force restart may fix the device for a while only for the problem to recur.
 If this happens, we recommend using iToolab FixGo.
 This third-party iOS system repair tool is designed to fix up to 200 common iOS issues effectively and without causing any data loss.